AddPay/addpay-php-sdk/README.md

 $openAPI = new AddPayOpenAPI();
 ```
+An exception will be thrown if the configuration file is missing fields.

 ### Services
 Services are required when switching transaction payment modules or creating your own payment page.
 See the AddPay API documentation for more information on where you'd use these calls.